Mary Pratt (1935-2018)

 Pratt's paintings are among the most recognizable and critically acclaimed in Canada.
 According to the Encyclopedia of Newfoundland, "Much of her work expresses delight in the sensual qualities of everyday objects, especially the way in which light can intensify and clarify our experience of them.
 Through a judicious use of colour and modelling she is able to demonstrate that no ordinary object is without a sublime aspect."

-Pratt has been an active member of the Canadian arts community, serving on The Canada Council for the Arts and on the board of directors of the Art Gallery of Newfoundland and Labrador.
+Pratt was an active member of the Canadian arts community, serving on The Canada Council for the Arts and on the board of directors of the Art Gallery of Newfoundland and Labrador.
 She was an important catalyst for the establishment of The Rooms in 2004, a cultural complex which today houses the Provincial Art Gallery, Museum, and Archives.

 She was named Companion of the Order of Canada in 1996 and the Canada Council for the Arts awarded her its prestigious Molson Prize in 1997.
-She has received several honourary degrees from Canadian universities including Dalhousie University, the University of Toronto, and St. Thomas University.
+She received several honourary degrees from Canadian universities including Dalhousie University, the University of Toronto, and St. Thomas University.
 She received a Doctor of Letters from Memorial University in May 1986.
 In 1990, she was made an Honorary Fellow of the Ontario College of Art.

 Pratt's art is part of many private and public collections, including that of The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, The Canada Council Art Bank, the Vancouver Art Gallery, the Art Gallery of Nova Scotia, the Confederation Art Centre, and the University of New Brunswick.